dagronf/CIFilterFactory/README.md

 ## Usage

-* Use Swift Package Manager to install, or
+Use Swift Package Manager

-* Copy the `CIFilterFactory.swift` file to your source code.
+You can find some really simple examples for both Swift and Objective-C in the `Demo` subfolder.

 ## Regenerating CIFilterFactory